akaalharbi/Computational-complexity-models-in-the-cloud/README.md

 ## todo (Techincally not bugs):

-- unified interface for sha256 regardless of implementation i.e.:
-  - `sha256\_transform(u32 state[8], u32 msg[16])` // both arguments are aligned to 32bytes
-  - `sha256_2way_transform(u32 state[2][8], u32 msg[2][16])` // again all arguments are aligned

-- automatically find the best distinguishability level (e.g. how many zeros should be in the hash before appending it to the dictionary)
-- put statistics and messages inside the folder `log/`
-- add time stamp for log files
-- compute how many potentiall collisions should be computed in phase ii
 - write phase iii
-- when writing the long message, we might record several internal states of it wiht index in a file.
-This allows parallel execution in phase iii
-- python verify hash shoudl ignore time stamps and should work wiht input from the terminal not hardcoded
-- create a single makefile with that can generates long\_message\_attack with different options: 1- no intrinsics, 2- debug mode, 3- use another sha256 implementation

-- `log/` folder is for statistics and testing output
-- `messages/` there should be a distinction between potential messages and messages the leads to collisions

 # Performance Evolution
 In these measurements, we used a predictable prng in order to test the same numbers on all variants.
 Also, all parameters below have no cycle in Phase I. We believe this is realistic model.
 These tests have been conducted on the same machine with the same OS.